US Bank mortgage rates

 NMLS license number: 402761

-If you like what you’ve read in this US Bank mortgage lender review, you’ll want to know how to move forward.
-So here are your options.
+US Bank is licensed to lend in all 50 states and the District of Columbia.
+If you like what you’ve read in this US Bank mortgage review, you’ll want to know how to move forward.
+Here are your options:

 Is US Bank the best mortgage lender for you?

-If you already have a relationship with US Bank via checking or savings accounts, or even have a prior relationship with a US bank loan officer, this bank could be a great option for your mortgage.
+If you already have a relationship with US Bank via savings or checking accounts, or even have a prior relationship with a US bank loan officer, this bank could be a great option for your mortgage.

 However, US Bank mortgage rates appear to be on the higher end, at least on average.
 So make sure you compare personalized rates from a few other lenders before choosing.
 That’s the best way to find a low rate and big savings on your home loan.